 Where the labelling particulars set out in article 54 of Directive 2001/83/EC cannot be applied in full to the labelling of small containers, as a minimum the particulars set out in Article 55(3) of the directive should be applied.
-Other information required in Article 54 can be added where space permits.
+Other information required in Article 54 may be added as appropriate, where space permits.
 The criteria for small container status would normally apply to containers of nominal capacity of 10ml or less.
 However, other factors may need to be taken into account such as the amount of information which has to be included and the font size necessary to ensure the legibility of the information.

-Innovative pack design will be of particular importance where space is at a premium (e.g. the use of wrap-around or concertina labels).
-Paper labels are recommended to increase the legibility of the information applied to for example ampoules.
+Innovative pack design is encouraged where space is at a premium (e.g. the use of wrap-around or concertina labels).
+Paper labels are recommended to increase the legibility of the information applied to, for example, ampoules.

-Chapter 2 Specific Recommendations for Blind and Partially Sighted Patients
+Chapter 2 Specific recommendations for blind and partiallysighted patients

-Directive 2004/27/EC - amending Directive 2001/83/EC - includes changes to the label and package leaflet requirements.
+Directive 2004/27/EC amending Directive 2001/83/EC included changes to the label and package leaflet requirements.

-This guidance interprets the requirements for Braille on the packaging, and the requirements for the package leaflet to be made available in formats for the blind and partially sighted according to Article 56a.
+This guidance interprets the requirements for Braille on the packaging, and the requirements for the package leaflet to be made available in formats for the blind and partially-sighted according to Article 56a.